BryanJLau/Goal-Buddies/API.md

 Note: statusCode BAD_REQUEST (400) will be returned if some fields are missing. statusCode UNAUTHORIZED(401) will be returned if a valid token is not passed for functions that require one.
+NOT_FOUND (404) will be returned if a user is requested, but does not exist, or the relationship between the user and the target is blocked.

 In very rare cases, statusCode INTERNAL_SERVER_ERROR (500) will be returned in case the server is unable to process your request.
 In this case, please wait